 The section includes statements regarding the support offered by your institution towards incoming and outgoing disadvantaged students before, during and after mobility.
 Read all statements carefully and click on the answer that in your opinion most applies to your institutional situation.
 There are no right or wrong answers.
 All questions are mandatory.

 My institution carries out a needs assessment to identify the expectations and the support needs of outgoing disadvantaged students.
-Thereby, my institution discusses, checks and agrees upon the study conditions and support with the student and the host institution
+Thereby, my institution discusses, checks and agrees upon the study conditions and support with the student and the host institution Institution in charge of receiving students from abroad and offering them a study/traineeship programme or a programme of training activities.

 .